-Everything you need to know about renting a furnace for your home or business.
+Everything you need to know about furnace rental for your home or business.

 From the outset, we’d like to mention that we generally advise caution for consumers when considering rent to own financing for your furnace, air conditioner, or other heating & cooling system.
 Although we recognize that financial difficulties are a reality for many homeowners that make it hard to spend thousands of dollars on a new furnace, if you are able to find alternative financing via a line of credit, or even a loan from a family member, this is often preferrable to the onerous contracts most rental companies employ.